feathersjs-ecosystem/feathers-objection/README.md

 console.log('Feathers Todo Objection service running on 127.0.0.1:3030');
 ```

-Run the example with `node app` and go to
+Run the [example](https://github.com/feathersjs-ecosystem/feathers-objection/tree/master/example) app with `npm run example` and go to
 [localhost:3030/todos](http://localhost:3030/todos).

 You should see an empty array.
 That's because you don't have any Todos yet, but